-In the OPT, Jordanian and Egyptian criminal laws are in force in the West Bank and Gaza respectively.74 Jordanian law, similar to the law in Kuwait, permits abortion to save women's lives or their physical and mental health and avoid giving birth to deformed children.75 In Gaza, the very restrictive Egyptian law on abortion is applied.76 and endangers the woman's life.
+In the OPT, Jordanian and Egyptian criminal laws are in force in the West Bank and Gaza respectively.74 Jordanian law, similar to the law in Kuwait, permits abortion to save women's lives or their physical and mental health and avoid giving birth to deformed children.
+In Gaza, the very restrictive Egyptian law on abortion is applied.

+Kuwait was the first Arab country in the Gulf to permit abortion on less restrictive grounds.
+In 1981, abortion became legal if the pregnancy is of less than four months' duration and endangers the woman's life.
 Abortion is also allowed to avoid the birth of a child with a serious physical or mental malformation.
-Kuwaiti law requires the consent of both the woman and her husband for the abortion to be performed, although spousal consent has been considered a breach of a woman's right to control her own body.77 After the first Gulf War, there was wide discussion on the rape of Kuwaiti women by Iraqi soldiers.
-Kuwaiti Islamic jurists concluded that rape was not a justification for abortion,78 and, as a result, Kuwaiti law does not permit legal abortion for victims of sexual violence.
+Kuwaiti law requires the consent of both the woman and her husband for the abortion to be performed, although spousal consent has been considered a breach of a woman's right to control her own body.
+After the first Gulf War, there was wide discussion on the rape of Kuwaiti women by Iraqi soldiers.
+Kuwaiti Islamic jurists concluded that rape was not a justification for abortion, and, as a result, Kuwaiti law does not permit legal abortion for victims of sexual violence.